 Dr. Jonathan M Samet, MD, University of Southern California, who was the Chair of the international group of scientists responsible for the Class 2B (“possibly” carcinogenic) RF designation at IARC, stated the following at a press conference: [http://magdahavas.com/iarc-declares-rf-from-cell-phones-and-cell-towers-dangerous/ at 3:11 in video] [Exhibit ZZ]:

-“The designation of Group 2B is radio frequency electromagnetic fields and is unspecified as to source.
-So the Group 2B classification would have broad applicability to sources with this type of emissions.”
+The designation of Group 2B is radio frequency electromagnetic fields and is unspecified as to source.
+So the Group 2B classification would have broad applicability to sources with this type of emissions.

 In other words, radio frequency radiation has been associated with cancers and it is virtually irrelevant if these frequencies are generated by smart meters, cell phones, Wi-Fi or some other source of MW/RF radiation.
 If someone is allergic to peanuts it doesn’t matter if the peanut is in a chocolate bar or in a sandwich.
 A more accurate statement regarding smart meters would be as follows, “Scientific research has identified that RFR is hazardous to human health at levels well below international guidelines and since smart meters emit RFR they are also potentially hazardous to human health.”